PWG48/oo-chess/ASSIGNMENT.md

    *  A summary of what your team did well.
    *  A summary of what your team could do better next time.

-Extra Credit Stories:
+Extra Credit:
+* Set up the GitHub Actions to enable Continuous Integration for your homework group.
+* Use Python's [Abstract Base Class](https://docs.python.org/3/library/abc.html) module where appropriate.
-* I want to enter 'resign' to resign and end the game.
+* Implement another story: I want to enter 'resign' to resign and end the game.